We’re Your Bridge to Business and Technology

 Victor left those organizations to begin working with childhood friend Matt Coffman and, with him, co-founded TPA, forming a powerful combination of expert design and tech know-how.

 In TPA, Victor oversees the technological and marketing elements so therapists always have the latest advancements at their fingertips and are never “behind the curve”.

 Victor takes great pride in knowing that every day, with every filled caseload and every client that finds the right fit, he is helping those who help others and making the world a better place.

-In addition to TPA, Victor enjoys spending time with his family and composing music.
+In addition to TPA, Victor enjoys spending time with his children and composing music.